Many types of shingles are used with a sloping roof including:

 - The laminated dimensional shingle is a premium shingle and has multiple layers of tabs to create a texture and dimension to the shingle.
 A variation of the dimensional shingle is the luxury shingle which is much thicker and has larger exposures than dimensional shingles.
 Luxury shingles can mimic the appearance of wood or slate shingles.

 Three-tab shingles have cutouts or tabs that are lined along their lower edges.
-This means that each shingle looks like three different pieces, but they’re actually one large piece.
-This type of shingle design remains the most popular and economical means of covering a roof today because it covers more ground.
+This means that each shingle looks like three different pieces, but they’re one large piece.
+This type of shingle design remains the most popular and economical means of covering a roof.
+The three-tab shingle, after all, covers a lot of ground.

 In comparison, laminated dimensional shingles have no cutouts but rather portions that are laminated with more asphalt.
 The sealant of asphalt bonds their layers, which reinforces their ability to defend against impact damage, rain, and wind.